basant0x01/learn-foundry/README.md

 ```

 ## Writing message to the terminal
-Add line to your code
+Add a line to your code
 ```
 import "forge-std/console.sol";
 ```